Donald J. Ward III

 Mr. Ward’s practice focuses on wrongful death and catastrophic injury cases resulting from automobile accidents, medical negligence, products liability, and premises liability.
-While at Searcy Denney, he has obtained significant recoveries for his clients, including a verdict of $824,200 in his first jury trial, which was more than thirteen times what the defendant had offered to settle the case.
-In 2013, 2014, and 2015, he was named a “Rising Star” by Florida Super Lawyers, and in 2014 and 2015 he was selected for inclusion in the National Trial Lawyers “Top 40 Under 40” for the State of Florida.
-At the age of 29, Mr. Ward was admitted into the membership of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
+He is listed in The Best Lawyers in America, has been recognized as a “Rising Star” by Florida Super Lawyers, and since 2014, he has been perennially selected for inclusion in the National Trial Lawyers “Top 40 Under 40” for the State of Florida.
+At age 29, Mr. Ward was admitted into the membership of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
 He is rated AV Preeminent, which is the highest peer rating standard given by Martindale-Hubbell.

 Mr. Ward grew up in Virginia Beach and earned a bachelor’s degree in history and religious studies from the University of Virginia in Charlottesville.
 As an undergraduate, he studied abroad at the University of Oxford in England, where he researched and wrote about the healthcare systems of different countries.

-Mr. Ward is admitted to practice in the state of Florida, the District of Columbia, the Eleventh Circuit Court of Appeals, and the United States District Courts for the Northern, Middle, and Southern Districts of Florida and the Western District of Virginia.
-He currently serves on the Board of Directors of the Palm Beach County Justice Association, is an EAGLE member of the Florida Justice Association, and a former Board member of the FJA Young Lawyers Section.
+Mr. Ward is admitted to practice in the State of Florida, the Commonwealth of Virginia, the District of Columbia, the Eleventh Circuit Court of Appeals, and the United States District Courts for the Northern, Middle, and Southern Districts of Florida and the Western District of Virginia.
+He currently serves on the Board of Directors of the Palm Beach County Justice Association as its Secretary, is an EAGLE member of the Florida Justice Association, and is a former Board member of the FJA Young Lawyers Section.
 He is also a member of the Palm Beach County Bar Association, American Bar Association, American Association for Justice, the Florida Supreme Court Historical Society, and the Notre Dame Law School Order of St. Thomas More.